Updated: Mar 5

 Heat the oil in a wide frying pan and add the raisins and sauté for 10 seconds.
-Add the arugula, garam masala and salt, and cook on low heat till the leaves are wilted but retain their bright green color.
+Add the arugula, garam masala and salt, and cook on low heat till the leaves are wilted but retain their bright green colour.
 Do not overcook, the leaves will turn a drab grey.
 Remove and cool.
 The mix should be very dry and the liquids evaporated.

-Meanwhile toast the spinach sourdough slices.
+Meanwhile, toast the spinach sourdough slices.
 Set aside to cool.